kmaag/Uncertainty-weighted-Loss/README.md

 ## Uncertainty-weighted Loss Functions for Improved Adversarial Attacks on Semantic Segmentation

-For a detailed description, please refer to TBA.
+For a detailed description, please refer to https://arxiv.org/abs/2310.17436 .

 ### Packages and their versions:
 Code is tested with ```Python 3.9.12``` and ```pip 22.3.1```.